+HCMG 7000 - H.C.
+Admin.Pract.
+Residency

-HCMG 7000-Health Administration Practicum Residency (3-0-3) This course provides a residency experience in health care administration for students who require this exposure.
+This course provides a residency experience in health care administration for students who require this exposure.
 Students will be given a structured health management program in an existing healthcare delivery system.
-Students may enroll in two subsequent semesters or full time in one semester for six credits.
-Prerequisite(s): 5100 or 5400
+HCMG-5100 And HCMG-5200 And HCMG-5300 And HCMG-5400 And HCMG-5400 And HCMG-6500 And HCMG-6500

-HCMG 7001-Thesis Completion (3-0-3)
+HCMG 7001 - Project/Thesis Completion